grirgz/param/README.md

 - switch quickly between normal mode and bus mode in patterns (bus mode is the way to continuously control a parameter)
 - block the MIDI until the MIDI value match the Param value to avoid sudden value jump

+Controlled objects
+- Ndef
+- Pdef
+- Ndef volume
+- Volume (eg: s.volume)
+- TempoClock

 Planned features:
 - control others objects:
 	- Bus
 	- Synth
-	- s.volume
-	- Ndef volume
 	- Instr
-	- tempo
+	- list (to have an array of slider sequencing the sound in a pattern for example)
 - map Param to others GUI objects like PopupMenu
 - integration with Modality toolkit
 - easy step sequencer creation with visual feedback
 - OSC mapping
 - replace default GUI used by .edit